Community Drop-in (Mondays [10am-noon], Wednesdays [10am-2pm], and Fridays [TBA]

 Join us on Tuesday nights as we work to animate a night of food prep.
 Our neighbours in the DTES and friends from outside of the DTES work together to prepare healthy and nutritious food that is made available to participants in the Community Drop-in the following day.

-If you’re interested in getting involved in either of these initiatives, feel free to get in touch with us for more details.
+If you’re interested in getting involved in our initiatives, feel free to get in touch with us for more details.

 Chinese Elders Community Kitchen

 In collaboration with the Downtown Eastside Women’s Centre